nih-cfde/training-and-engagement/docs/General-Tutorials/cfdebot_website_editing.md

 ### Step 2: Create a new branch

-If working from Github, type a new branch name (e.g., `my_branch`) and hit `ENTER` The new branch should be created with the `master` branch as its base.
+If working from Github, type a new branch name (e.g., `my_branch`) and hit `ENTER`.
+The new branch should be created with the `master` branch as its base.

 ### Step 3: Make edits